perdian/ant-webstart/README.md

 ## Maven

-The releases are also available from a Maven style repository at:
+The releases are also available from a Maven style repository using this dependency:

     <dependency>
       <groupId>de.perdian.ant</groupId>